-At the end of the day, most employers don't care what college you earned your degree from, or if you earned a two-year degree before earning your Bachelor’s degree.
+At the end of the day, most employers don't care what college you earned your degree from, or if you earned a two-year degree before earning your Bachelor’s.
 They only care that you have a degree in a field relevant to the particular position for which you are applying.
-After you have been working for a few years, experience matters much more than your education anyway with most employers.
+After you have been working for a few years, experience matters much more than your education anyway to most employers.
 Enrolling at a community college before making the jump to a four-year university can save you a lot of money in the long run.
-Community colleges also offer a lot more flexibility in earning your degree and makes quality education more attainable for students who may otherwise be unable to get a higher education.
+Community colleges also offer a lot more flexibility in earning your degree and make quality education more attainable for students who may otherwise be unable to get a higher education.

 © 2017 Jennifer Wilber